Updated November 29, 2020

-74 dogs have been identified with megaoesophagus after eating Advance Dermocare.
+Over 100 dogs have now been identified with megaoesophagus after eating Advance Dermocare.
 Here are the essential facts.

 What Is Megaoesophagus?

 Megaoesophagus is a strange disease of dogs where food gets trapped in a dilated sac between the mouth and the stomach.
 Dogs lose weight due to trouble swallowing their food, and often regurgitate it into the lungs.
 A cure is very unlikely and most affected dogs either die or are euthanased.

 How Do We Know It’s The Food?